dharnashukla94/Domestic_Waste_Navigator/README.md

 It's easy to install and run it on your computer.

-Github does not allow files larger than 100 MB, You can download the model from [here](https://drive.google.com/file/d/1bxDDanKqu7toxu19dcnG7Nq99xpWy6OR/view?usp=sharing) just copy the downloaded model to models folder.
+Github does not allow files larger than 100 MB, You can download the model from [here](https://drive.google.com/file/d/1bxDDanKqu7toxu19dcnG7Nq99xpWy6OR/view?usp=sharing) just copy the downloaded model to model_files folder.

 ```shell
 # 1. First, clone the repo